greenelab/lab-website-template/README.md

 That said, the template tries to make things as simple as possible, and if you're willing to learn, you should still be able to use it fairly easily.

 - A **repository** (or _repo_ for short) is a place to store code for a project
-- **[Git](https://try.github.io/)** is a for and way of tracking changes to code through a [command line](https://en.wikipedia.org/wiki/Command-line_interface).
+- **[Git](https://try.github.io/)** is a way of tracking changes to code in repos through a [command line](https://en.wikipedia.org/wiki/Command-line_interface).
-- **[GitHub](https://github.com/)** is an online place to store, view, track, share, and collaborate on code.
+- **[GitHub](https://github.com/)** is an online place to store, view, track, share, and collaborate on code in repos.
   You can make simple changes to your code on the GitHub website itself, but for most changes you'll need to use [Git](https://git-scm.com/).
 - **[GitHub Pages](https://pages.github.com/)** (or _gh-pages_ for short) is a service built-in to GitHub that can host a website for you, for free.
-  No need to buy monthly hosting from GoDaddy or the like!
+  No need to buy monthly hosting from GoDaddy!
   Put the source code for your website in a repo, turn on GitHub Pages, and the site will go live.
   Any changes you make to the code will update on the site automatically.
-- **[GitHub Actions](https://github.com/features/actions)** (or _gh-actions_ for short) is a feature of GitHub that (among other things) can automatically run scripts and other actions when changes are made to a repo.
+- **[GitHub Actions](https://github.com/features/actions)** (or _gh-actions_ for short) is a feature of GitHub that can (among other things) automatically run scripts and other actions when changes are made to a repo.
   Setting up GitHub Actions is only needed for certain specific tasks that aren't handled automatically by Jekyll or other parts of the template.
 - **[HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)** is how you write the main content of a web page.
   It tells the browser what to show, like paragraphs of text, tables of numbers, images with captions, etc.
 - **[Markdown](https://en.wikipedia.org/wiki/Markdown)** is a easier way to write certain [basic things from HTML](https://commonmark.org/help/).
   But browsers can't display markdown directly; it has to be converted to HTML first.
 - **[Sass](https://sass-lang.com/)** (a superset of [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)) is how you get a web page to look that way you want.
-  You can set [positions, margins, colors, fonts, etc](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference#Keyword_index), and apply them to certain elements in the HTML with [selectors](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors).
+  You can set [positions, margins, colors, fonts, etc](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference#Keyword_index), and apply them to certain elements (tables, images, etc) in the HTML with [selectors](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors).
 - **[JavaScript](https://developer.mozilla.org/en-US/docs/Glossary/JavaScript)** (or _js_ for short) is a programming language to make web pages more interactive.
   HTML is static/unchanging, but JavaScript allows the page to change dynamically as the user is viewing it.
-  For example, JavaScript can hide/show certain paragraphs in the HTML based on what the user types into a search box.
+  For example, JavaScript can be used to hide/show certain paragraphs in the HTML based on what the user types into a search box.
 - **[Jekyll](https://jekyllrb.com/)** is a tool that can automatically generate large HTML sites from much simpler markdown, and with less grunt work and code duplication, allowing you to just focus on the content.
-  It does all this fancy work in a "pre-process" step, before you open the site.
+  It does all this fancy work in a "pre-process" step, before you view the site.
   When you make a change, Jekyll compiles everything together into the final product which can then be viewed or uploaded.
   Jekyll also integrates very nicely with GitHub Pages, so almost no set up is required.
-- **[Liquid](https://shopify.github.io/liquid/)** is a [templating language](https://en.wikipedia.org/wiki/Template_processor) that allows you to insert repetitive chunks of content automatically and define logic for how your site is built by Jekyll.
+- **[Liquid](https://shopify.github.io/liquid/)** is a [templating language](https://en.wikipedia.org/wiki/Template_processor) built-in to Jekyll that allows you to insert repetitive chunks of content automatically and define logic for how your site is built by Jekyll.
-  For example, you could provide Jekyll with a simple list of items, then use Liquid to sort them and [automatically](https://shopify.github.io/liquid/tags/iteration/) put each one in their own table row.
+  For example, you could provide Jekyll with a simple list of items, then use Liquid to sort them and [automatically](https://shopify.github.io/liquid/tags/iteration/) put each one in their own formatted table row.
-  This is much better than having to type them all out manually and re-sort them any time you add or remove one.
   You can almost think of Liquid as (a much more limited) JavaScript for Jekyll, except that it still results in a static file at the end.
 - **[Ruby](https://www.ruby-lang.org/en/)** is a general-purpose programming language.
-  You don't need to know Ruby to use this template, but you'll encounter a few [Ruby-related files](https://www.rubyguides.com/2018/09/ruby-gems-gemfiles-bundler/) in the template, because Jekyll is built on Ruby.
+  You don't need to know Ruby to use this template, but you'll encounter a few [Ruby-related files](https://www.rubyguides.com/2018/09/ruby-gems-gemfiles-bundler/) in the template, because Jekyll is written in Ruby.
 - **[Python](https://www.python.org/)** is a general-purpose programming language.
   You don't need to know Python to use this template, unless you want to understand or modify the behavior of [the automatic citations](#automatic-citations).